Skip to contents

 facet_wrap(~variable, scale = "free", ncol = 2)

-Note that ecmwf_ifs04 does not include solar radiation.
+Note: ecmwf_ifs025 does not include shortwave radiation.

 Use with the General Lake Model